mgnfy-view/multi-sig-wallet/README.md

 Additionally, you can view the most recent deployment of an example wallet contract [here](https://sepolia.etherscan.io/address/0xCdec20F79bd58A9A30870f632e3F928717cffa95).

-P.S: This project served as my submission for the python project for semester four of my Bachelor's in Computer Engineering.
+P.S.: This project served as my submission for the python project for semester four of my Bachelor's in Computer Engineering.
 While everyone was leaning towards web development with Flask or Django, I decided to do something a bit unique.

 ### Built With